Mount Caubvick

 Mount Caubvick (known as Mont D'Iberville in Quebec) is a mountain located in Canada on the border between Labrador and Quebec in the Selamiut Range of the Torngat Mountains.
-It is the highest point in mainland Canada east of the Rockies.
+It is the highest point in Quebec, Newfoundland and Labrador, and mainland Canada east of the Rockies.
 The mountain contains a massive peak that rises sharply from nearby sea level.
 Craggy ridges, steep cirques and glaciers are prominent features of the peak.

 The alp was named Mont D'Iberville by the Quebec government in 1971.
 It remained nameless on the Labrador side for several years; it became known unofficially as L1, L for Labrador and 1 for highest.
 In 1981, at the suggestion of Dr. Peter Neary, the provincial government named the mountain after Caubvick, one of the five Inuit who accompanied George Cartwright to England in 1772.

 Mount Caubvick also hosts the highest point in both the province of Newfoundland and Labrador and Quebec, although the summit itself lies about 10 m northeast of the Quebec provincial border and is entirely within Labrador.